Female sexual anatomy

 - A muscular tube connecting the cervix to the outside of the body

-- The penis enters the vagina during sexual intercourse
+- The penis may enter the vagina during sexual intercourse

-- Passes the menstrual flow during a woman’s period
+- Passes the menstrual flow during a period or menstruation

 - When relaxed, the vagina is about 8 – 10cm (3 – 4 inches) long and the walls fold in and touch each other

-- During the arousal process the vagina gets larger and lubricates (gets wetter)
+- During the arousal process the vagina relaxes, lengthens and lubricates (gets wetter)

 Breasts

-- Start to develop during puberty; breast development can continue into a woman’s 20’s
+- Start to develop during puberty; breast development can continue until a person is in their 20s.

 - Nipple contains erectile tissue which often becomes erect during sexual arousal

-- Breast size and shape varies from one woman to the next and is determined by her age, her genes, her weight, etc.
+- Breast size and shape varies from one woman to the next and is determined by age, genes, weight, etc.

 Vulva